-- 1. Childcare sessions will be provided only on a fixed-term basis per term. - 2.
-Casual care is only available during school holidays if places are available. - 3.
-Childcare fees are set by COM and reviewed annually. - 4.
-Payment for childcare will be invoiced weekly after the service has been provided.
-These invoices include the following details: - a. centre provider number - b. debtor number - c. child's name - d. week date ending - e. date payment is due - f. amount outstanding (if applicable) and - g. the total amount owing. - 5.
-Parents/guardians can make payments via bank transfer (preferred), by card (over the phone or in person at TCH) or in cash (in person at TCH). - 6.
-Fees are required to be paid within 7 days issue of invoice. - 7.
+- 1. Childcare sessions will be provided only on a fixed-term basis per term. - a.
+Casual care is only available during school holidays if places are available. - 2.
+Childcare fees are set by COM and reviewed annually. - 3.
+Families will be billed on a weekly basis on a Monday.
+Fees are to be paid two weeks in advance for one week of care, at all times.
+Invoices include the following details: - a. centre provider number - b. debtor number - c. child's name - d. week date ending - e. date payment is due - f. amount outstanding (if applicable) and - g. the total amount owing. - 4.
+Parents/guardians can make payments via bank transfer (preferred), by card (over the phone or in person at TCH) - 5.
+Fees are required to be paid within 7 days issue of invoice. - 6.
 Parents/guardians are encouraged to inform TCH Management of issues they are encountering with the payment of fees.
-TCH Management will endeavour to establish a suitable arrangement for payment of fees (refer Outstanding Fees and Debt Collection Policy). - 8.
+TCH Management will endeavour to establish a suitable arrangement for payment of fees (refer Outstanding Fees and Debt Collection Policy). - 7.
 The Cubby retains the right to withdraw a child from the service if the account remains unpaid.